"- Why should I change? My personality does not vary according to my residence."

 - what are you seeing?

-- A city.
-It has just sprung up from the desert.
+- a city that has just sprung up from the desert.

-- Go on, grumbled Ryad, we are both lost in a mauve desert, with mobile cities popping up the ground, and Mister Happy Alym finds it possible somehow to crack up with laughter.
+- Go on, grumbled Ryad, we are both lost in a mauve desert with a moveable city that pops up from the ground, and Mister Happy Alym finds it perfectly ok somehow to explode with laughter!